Trump commutes former Illinois Gov. Blagojevich's sentence

 Mueller — a subject of Trump's derision — was FBI director during the investigation into Blagojevich.
 Fitzgerald is now a private attorney for another former FBI director, James Comey, whom Trump dismissed from the agency in May 2017.

-Trump also expressed some sympathy for Blagojevich when he appeared on "Celebrity Apprentice" in 2010 before his first corruption trial started.
+Trump expressed some sympathy for Blagojevich when he appeared on "Celebrity Apprentice" in 2010, before his first corruption trial started.
 When Trump "fired" Blagojevich as a contestant, he praised him for how he was fighting his criminal case, telling him, “You have a hell of a lot of guts.”

 He later poll-tested the matter, asking for a show of hands of those who supported clemency at an October 2019 fundraiser at his Chicago hotel.
 Most of the 200 to 300 attendees raised their hands, The Wall Street Journal reported, citing several people at the event.

-On the same day, Trump told Chicago television station WLS that — despite bringing up the possibility of freeing Blagojevich in August and then appearing to back away from the idea — Blagojevich should not abandon hope of an early release.
+On the same day, Trump told Chicago television station WLS that Blagojevich should not abandon hope of an early release.

 "No, he should not at all give up hope, at all," Trump said.
 “We are looking at it.”

-But jurors accepted evidence that Blagojevich demanded a $50,000 donation from the head of a children's hospital in return for increased state support and extorted $100,000 in donations from two horse racing tracks and a racing executive in exchange for quick approval of legislation the tracks wanted.

-He was originally convicted on 18 counts, including lying to the FBI, trying to trade an appointment to the Obama seat for contributions and attempting to extort a children's hospital executive.
-The 7th U.S. Circuit Court of Appeals in Chicago in 2015 tossed five of the convictions, including ones in which he offered to appoint someone to a high-paying job in the Senate.
+He was originally convicted on 18 counts.
+The 7th U.S. Circuit Court of Appeals in Chicago in 2015 tossed out five of the convictions, including ones in which he offered to appoint someone to a high-paying job in the Senate.

 Blagojevich had once aspired to run for president himself but entered the Federal Correctional Institution Englewood in suburban Denver in 2012, disgraced and broke.
 Court documents filed by his lawyers in 2016 portrayed Blagojevich — known as brash in his days as governor — as humble and self-effacing, as well as an insightful life coach and lecturer on everything from the Civil War to Richard Nixon.
 Blagojevich, an Elvis Presley fan, also formed a prison band called "The Jailhouse Rockers."

-Famously fastidious about his dark hair as governor, it turned white behind bars because hair dyes are banned in prison.
+Famously fastidious about his dark hair as governor, Blagojevich's hair turned white behind bars because hair dyes are banned in prison.

 Follow Michael Tarm on Twitter at https://twitter.com/mtarm.
 Associated Press Writer Jill Colvin contributed to this report.